6Harmony9/Witmotion-WT901CTTL-Python/README.md

 Please make sure that you have the pyserial library installed.
 Also make sure that you install all of Witmotion's necessary drivers, too.

 Upon execution, you may find that values from say, for example, tilt angles jump from 0 to 360 very rapidly.
 Do not panic.
 This sensor reads positions, and position 0 degrees is very close to, if not on the same place as posistion 360 degrees.
-This rapid change also affects acceleration, angular velocity, and magnetism as well.
+This rapid change is also present in acceleration, angular velocity, and magnetism as well.

 I reccomend that if the code is to be used in you project, the code should be integrated into your source code directly in the while loop and not with a separate function.
 I have tried to use functions but for some reason when I do that, the code has a tendency to hang on startup and read nothing.
 This problem was significantly worse on Windows 11, but not much of a problem on Linux.